What is a Patient Information Leaflet and why is it useful?

 Talk to your doctor or pharmacist if you are not sure whether it is safe for you to drive while taking this medicine.

-MAXITRAM SR contains benzoates and sucrose
+MAXITRAM SR contains benzoates, sucrose and sodium benzoate

 This medicine contains methyl parahydroxybenzoate and propyl parahydroxybenzoate which may cause allergic reactions, some of which may be delayed.